philzook58/philzook58.github.io/_posts/2023-03-11-tiny-sqlite-datalog.md

 print("edge", cur.execute("select * from edge").fetchall())
 ```

+Basically the complicated looking format strings are just constructing the SQL queries above for you.
+I made the choice that the `selects` and `where` parameters are just pasted in SQL expressions, since their interiors are not important.
+This is a slightly odd thing to do to some people's taste, so perhaps you'd prefer to take in a python list of expressions and join them on `,` and `AND`.
+To each their own.

+Also note that SQL string pasting is not safe to expose to external users on say a web endpoint.
+That's how you get [SQL injection](https://en.wikipedia.org/wiki/SQL_injection) attacks.

 ## Simple Seminaive

 The essential idea of seminaive iteration is that in order to derive something new, a rule must select at least one new tuple to work on.
 Typically, you do this by maintaining a delta per relation of changes since the last iteration.
 One iteration is one application of all the rules.

-One way of organizing an embedded datalog is to make a master database object that remembers all the bits of metadata you may need, like delta relations, rules, and such and organizes each iteration.
+One way of organizing an embedded datalog is to make a master database object `db` that remembers all the bits of metadata you may need, like delta relations, rules, and timestamps and organizes each iteration.

 However, a nice way of separating concerns is to make rule objects that maintain their own timestamp state.
 Now rules do not need to know about the existence of other rules, nor of any relation they do not touch.

 ### Seminaive with timestamps
-I was discussing wth Langston Barrett their sqlite/duckdb based datalog and they mentioned that they were using timestamps.
+I was discussing wth Langston Barrett their sqlite/duckdb based datalog and they mentioned that they were using timestamps to achieve seminaive.
+Really that correspondance inspired writing this entire post.

-It has come up before on egg-smol that there is a generalization of seminaive where you don't need to structure your execution into iterations can be done if you maintain timestamps.
+It has come up before on egg-smol that there is a generalization of seminaive where you don't need to structure your execution into iterations.
+This can can be done if you maintain timestamps.
 The timestamps are stored per rule.
 You can filter the rule's query such that there must be at least one tuple since the last timestamp it was executed.
 Now you can run the rules in any order you want and maintain correctness.

+SQLite has a very cute feature of [rowids](https://www.sqlite.org/lang_createtable.html#rowid).
+Every row has an implicit unique id unless you explicitly turn this feature off.
+And in fact these ids monotonically increase inside a single table.
+By using this feature for our timestamps rather than adding a custom timestamp field, the impedance mismatch between the SQL and datalog worlds is reduced.

 While the most familiar timestamps we may be familiar with are a unix time, or an iteration number, timestamps with more structure are really interesting and useful.
-A [vector timestamp](https://en.wikipedia.org/wiki/Vector_clock) of the sqlite database can be made that is a tuple of the maximum rowids of every table.
-In principle this timestamps is not totally ordered, but because SQLite is sequentialized, no incomparable timestamps will ever be produced.
+A [vector timestamp](https://en.wikipedia.org/wiki/Vector_clock) of the SQLite database can be made that is a tuple of the maximum rowids of every table.
+In principle this timestamps is not totally ordered, but because SQLite is sequentialized, no incomparable timestamps will ever be produced (I think).
 As an aside, it is interesting to consider what might happen or how to deal if this is nt the case.

-SQLite has a very cute feature of [rowids](https://www.sqlite.org/lang_createtable.html#rowid).
-Every table has an implicit unique id unless you explicitly turn this feature off.
-And in fact these ids monotonically increase.
-By using this feature rather than adding a custom timestamp field, the impedance mismatch between the SQL and datalog worlds is reduced.

-Typically seminaive is treated by splitting each rule into many rules, with a different instance of a relation replaced with it's delta version in each.
-However, using rowids, we can place the constraint of having one new tuple instead in the `WHERE` clause
+Typically seminaive is treated by splitting each rule into many rules  with a different instance of a relation replaced with it's delta version in each.
+For example `a(x) :- b(x),c(x).` gets split into two rules `a(x) :- delta_b(x), c(x).` & `a(x) :- b(x), delta_c(x).`.
+However, using rowids, we can place the constraint of having one new tuple instead in the `WHERE` clause, which is both simpler to write and possibly more efficient.
+The more we push into the database engine, the better off we are.

+The clause is a giant `OR` of the different ways we might include a new tuple.

 ```sql
 WHERE (row1.rowid > timestamp1 OR row2.rowid > timestamp2 OR row3.rowid > timestamp3 ...)